Brooklyn Greenway Initiative Board of Directors

 - Vice Chair – Michael Porto

-Manager, Manhattan Regional and Community Affairs Consolidated Edison Company of New York
+Manager, City Government Affairs, Consolidated Edison Company of New York

 - Secretary – Amy E. Turner